LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 ### Overfitting, Underfitting, and the bias-variance tradeoff
 Overfitted is when the model memorizes the noise and fits too closely to the training set.
 Good fit is a model that learns the training dataset and genernalizes well with the old out dataset.
 Underfitting is when it cannot establish the dominant trend within the data; as a result, in training errors and poor performance of the model.
 #### Overfitting:
 Overfitting model is a good model with the training data that fit or at lease with near each observation; however, the model mist the point and random noise is capture inside the model.
+The model have low training error and high CV error, low in-sample error and high out-of-sample error, and high variance.
   1. High Train Accuracy
   2. Low Test Accuracy
 #### Avoiding overfitting: